xzzhang2/201819A_cityu_com5507/README.md

 ## 201819A COM5507 *Social Media Data Acquisition and Processing*

 - This repository was created in 2018 Fall.
-It stores the course documents of a postgraduate-level course, *COM5507 Social Media Data Acquisition and Processing*, for the Master of Arts in Communication and New Media program (**MACNM**) @ City University of Hong Kong (**CityU**), lectured by Dr. Xinzhi Zhang from Hong Kong Baptist University.
+It stores the course documents of a postgraduate-level course, *COM5507 Social Media Data Acquisition and Processing*, for the Master of Arts in Communication and New Media program (**MACNM**) @ City University of Hong Kong (**CityU**), guest lectured by Dr. Xinzhi Zhang from Hong Kong Baptist University.

 - #Data_science_101 #Python #automated #web_data_collection #opendata #web_scraping #API #pandas #numpy #tm #sna #dataviz #macnm #cityucom_10thanniversary